BartlomiejZalas/logsParser/README.md

 ### Python version

-Scrip works on 3.4.3 or higher
+Scrip works on Python 3.4.3 or higher

 ### Author